mjrgh/PinballY/Media/Readme.txt

 If you supply both a startup audio track and one or more startup videos, the audio and video files will play concurrently.

+== Game Launch Backgrounds ==

+When a game is being launched, the system normally fills the playfield window with a dark gray background, with text messages giving the status of the launch superimposed over the background.
+You can replace the plain gray background with your own custom media as follows:

+Subfolder: "Images" (for static images)
+           "Videos" (for videos)

+File name: "Game Launch Background.png"  (or other extensions as appropriate)

+Extensions: .mpg, .png, .gif for images
+            .mp4, .mpg, .f4v, .mkv, .wmv, .avi for videos

+Much more extensive customization of the launch screens can be accomplished via Javascript.
+See the help under Javascript scripting > Worked Examples > "Seamless" Game Launch for examples.